-For crustacean enthusiasts, a night dive is certain to amuse and amaze.
-During the day such creatures are hard to spot as they often hide at the back of holes or under rocks.
-As the sun sets, crab and lobster exit their well hidden haunts to scavenge and feed off the ocean floor.
+For crustacean enthusiasts, a night dive will amuse and amaze you.
+During the day such creatures are hard to spot during the day as they often hide at the back of holes or under rocks.
+As the sun sets, crab and lobster exit their well-hidden haunts to scavenge and feed off the ocean floor.

-Southern sting rays and spotted eagle rays are commonly seen with the occasional manta sighting which is a real treat.
-While generally unconcerned by divers, stay a good distance away and never swim above the rays to avoid being hit by their venomous tail spine.
+Southern sting and spotted eagle rays are commonly seen, with the occasional manta sighting, which is a real treat.
+While generally unconcerned by divers, stay a reasonable distance away and never swim above the rays to avoid being hit by their venomous tail spine.

 For more experienced divers, shark sightings usually occur around the eastern and northern parts of the island in the colder Atlantic Sea waters.

-For the more slippery variety, rocks and crevices are home to several varieties of moray eel such as the spotted and the reticulate moray.
+For the more slippery variety, rocks and crevices are home to several types of moray eel, such as the spotted and the reticulate moray.

-Much resembling a common garter snake, goldspotted or broadband eels can be found curled along the sand or underneath rocky patches.
+Gold-spotted or broadband eels can be found curled along the sand or underneath rocky patches like a common garter snake.
 Smaller varieties – such as the garden eel – are in abundance.
-Look for them peeping out of the sandy bottom like individual blades of grass when diving shallow waters.
-Garden eels are shy creatures which quickly retreat into the sand upon approach.
+Look for them peeping out of the sandy bottom like individual blades of grass when diving into shallow waters.
+Garden eels are shy creatures that quickly retreat into the sand upon approach.

-Many of the turtles you will see around the island are tagged and monitored through the Barbados Sea Turtle Project (BSTP).
-The BSTP exists to conserve and protect the local turtle population through a variety of activities and programs.
+Many of the turtles around the island are tagged and monitored through the Barbados Sea Turtle Project (BSTP).
+The BSTP exists to conserve and protect the local turtle population through various activities and programs.

-For an almost guaranteed turtle sighting, make sure to visit ‘The Boot’, a popular southern reef dive at a depth of 50 to 130 ft.
+For an almost guaranteed turtle sighting, visit ‘The Boot,’ a famous southern reef dive at 50 to 130 ft.

-Friars Craig – another popular south coast dive location lying at a depth of 45 ft – is also a well known turtle-spotting area.
-Friars Craig is situated north-west of Asta reef along a sandy channel.
+Friars Craig – another popular south coast dive location lying at a depth of 45 ft – is also a well-known turtle-spotting area.
+Friars Craig has situated northwest of Asta Reef along a sandy channel.
 On certain days, up to a dozen or more turtles have been known to linger around the fragmented wreck.